 Alice is a specialist in employment litigation described most recently in Chambers and Partners 2023 as "an exceptional barrister who knows when to charm and when to strike, ensuring nothing less than the best results for clients”.

-Alice is a specialist in employment litigation.
-Her work covers a wide spectrum of complex cases including all types of discrimination, equal pay, whistleblowing and breach of contract claims.
-She regularly appears in the Employment Tribunal and High Court as well as the appellate courts.
-She has extensive experience acting for a wide variety of clients such as those operating within aviation, construction, financial services and multi-nationals as well as individuals, the police and government organisations.
-She takes a partnering approach to managing client relationships and is approachable and easy to work with.
+Alice specialises in complex and often high value litigation and advisory work particularly involving discrimination, equal pay, whistleblowing, employment rights and breach of contract claims.
+She regularly appears in the Employment Tribunal, High Court and appellate courts.
+Alice has extensive experience acting for a wide variety of clients - those operating within financial services, aviation, construction and multi-nationals as well as individuals (often senior executives).

 "She is responsive, knowledgeable, dedicated and good with clients." - Employment, Legal 500 2017